Please note: the Rare Books Exhibition Hall is temporary closed to visitors for technical reasons. Tours aren't running.

 The tours are available for groups of up to 15 people per guide.

-The tours will take about an hour and start from the Entrance for Groups under the sign DIRECTORIAL BOARD - ДИРЕКЦИЯ from Sadovaya Street.
+The tours will take about an hour and start from the Main Reader Entrance, located at 1-3, Ostrovsky Square.

 Please note!
-Admission to Faust's Study is only by a library card.
+Admission to Rare Books Department is only by a library card.
 If you are not our reader, you can join the Library.
-To get a library card, you will need to visit the Main Building from the Reader Entrance from Ostrovsky Square.

 Coats and bags (including backpacks) should be left in the cloakroom.